#1 of 55 Places to Visit in Shimla

 #12 of 55 Places to Visit in Shimla

-At a distance of 16 km from Shimla Railway Station and 5.6 km from Fagu, Kufri is a small hill station in Shimla district, positioned at an elevation of 2,510 m on the National Highway 22.
-Kufri is quite famous for the popular ski resort.
-It is one of the best places for skiing in Shimla and also one of the top adventure site and skiing destinations in India.
-Kufri is also one of the best places to experience the Tourism in Himachal and another popular attraction not to miss in a Shimla tour package.
+At a distance of 16 km from Shimla Railway Station, Kufri is a small hill station in the Shimla district of Himachal Pradesh.
+Positioned at an elevation of 2,510 m on the National Highway 22, it is one of the best places for skiing in India, and among the must-include places in Shimla tour packages.

 #13 of 55 Places to Visit in Shimla

 At a distance of 7 km from Narkanda Bus Station, Hatu Peak is a mountain peak located in Narkanda.
-It is one of the highest peaks in Himachal Pradesh and among the must-visit places in Narkanda for skiing lovers and trekking enthusiasts.
+It is one of the highest peaks in Himachal Pradesh and among the significant Narkanda places to visit for skiing lovers and trekking enthusiasts.

 Distance (From Shimla): 67 Kms

 Trip Duration (From Shimla - Including Travel): 4-6 Hours